 1 bedroom apartment

-1 bedroom apartment sleeps up to 3 adults and a child or 2 adults and 2 children, with twin beds, single sofa-beds, lounge or dining area, kitchenette with microwave, 2 cooking rings, kettle, toaster and maid service 3 times a week with towel change, linen changed twice a week.
+These 1-bedroom apartments with their whitewashed walls and colourful soft furnishings can sleep up to three adults and a child or two adults and two children.
+They come with twin beds, single sofa-beds, lounge or dining area, kitchenette with microwave, two cooking rings, kettle, toaster and maid service three times a week with towel change, plus linen is changed twice a week.

-Twin room sleeps up to 3 adults with twin beds, camp-bed or similar.
-This room comes with satellite TV with limited channels and maid service 3 times a week with towel change, linen changed twice a week.
+These twin rooms with their whitewashed walls and colourful soft furnishings can sleep up to three adults.
+They come with twin beds and a camp bed or similar.
+There's a satellite TV with limited channels and maid service three times a week with towel change and linen is changed twice a week.

 A Mixed Bag.